rusefi/rusefi_documentation/uaEFI.md

 * 100x100mm 4 layer PCB
 * expandable with on-board IGBT igniters
 * expandable with on-board MAP sensor
+* expandable with on-board Bluetooth (JDY-33 would need to be soldered)
-* expandable with on-board EGT input
+* expandable with on-board EGT input (MAX31855 and related passives would need to be soldered)

 ![x](https://raw.githubusercontent.com/rusefi/uaefi/master/docs/uaefi-a-top.png)